-New Volkswagen CEO promises push for more ethical culture
+Volkswagen’s new CEO promises a more ethical culture

-FRANKFURT, Germany (AP) — Volkswagen’s new CEO, Herbert Diess, has vowed to build a more ethical culture after the company’s diesel emissions scandal and outlined a new, six-part structure aimed at streamlining decision-making at the sprawling company.
+FRANKFURT, Germany (AP) — Volkswagen’s new CEO, Herbert Diess, has vowed to build a more ethical culture after the company’s diesel emissions scandal and outlined a new structure aimed at streamlining decision-making at the sprawling company.

-Diess said Thursday at the shareholder meeting that company divisions would make their own decisions and without always getting approval from the top.
+Diess said Thursday at the shareholder meeting that company’s six divisions would make their own decisions and without always getting approval from the top.

-The six divisions are: mass-market cars such as core Volkswagen brand; premium makes led by Audi; super premium brands such as Porsche, and commercial vehicles.
-Purchasing and financial services fill out the list.

 He said that while cases of unethical conduct can happen anywhere, “we definitely had too many of them.”
-He said ethical behavior was a core business goal, “just as are vehicle development and marketing.”
+He said achieving a stronger ethics culture was a core business goal, “just as are vehicle development and marketing.”

+Diess was addressing his first shareholder meeting since taking over as CEO from Matthias Mueller on April 12.
+He praised Mueller’s contributions to moving the company past the scandal and said he took over with the company in “robust condition.”

 Most Read Business Stories